Hit 'Em Up: Composition

 The chorus of "Hit 'Em Up" is a play on the chorus of Junior M.A.F.I.A's "Player's Anthem."
 The phrase "take money" is repeated throughout the song, which is a play on Junior M.A.F.I.A's recent release "Get Money", the remix of which (called "Gettin' Money") is also the beat used in "Hit 'Em Up".
 Faith Evans, who at the time was Biggie's estranged wife, was reportedly seen with Shakur after a public breakup with Biggie.
 Journalist Chuck Philips spotted Faith Evans at Can Am when he interviewed Shakur a year earlier in 1995.
 People at the studio told the reporter that Faith Evans also contributed – that the R&B chanteuse recorded one or more "Take Money" background vocals that would appear on "Hit Em Up."
 Regarding his October 1995 interview of the rapper, Philips remembered in 2012:

 "I was so unaware of the bi-coastal rap war that I suspected nothing when Faith Evans appeared with Shakur at Can Am.
 The estranged wife of Biggie was recording background vocals for "Wonda Why They Call U Bitch", a song which was at the time yet to be released."

 According to Shakur she had given him gifts of clothing, which he offered as proof of a relationship in an interview.
 Using this against Biggie in "Hit 'Em Up", Shakur continued to fuel the rumors of a sexual relationship with Evans in the song's line "You claim to be a player, but I fucked your wife."
 Claims of an affair with Evans appear three times in the song.

 Shakur also attacked many other people associated with Bad Boy Records and with Biggie, such as Lil' Kim and Junior M.A.F.I.A.
 He exclaimed that their lifestyle and what they rapped about were fraudulent, and that they were not from the streets.
 He believed that they were only perpetuating the drama and did not understand the situation they were getting into.
 Bronx rapper Chino XL was also insulted for vulgar comments he made about Shakur on his song "Riiiot!".
-In the original recording, Shakur also insulted Jay-Z at the ending segment, but removed it after being convinced by Outlawz members that Jay-Z had nothing to do with the conflict between Death Row and Bad Boy.
+In the original recording, Shakur also insulted Jay-Z, Lil' Kim, and Lil' Cease at the ending segment, but removed it after partial issues with the microphone and being convinced by Outlawz members that they had nothing to do with the conflict between Death Row and Bad Boy.